Tesla Autopilot: Driver monitoring

 In 2022, Musk agreed to a proposal on Twitter that "users with more than 10,000 miles on FSD Beta should be given the option to turn off the steering wheel nag", saying the system would be updated in January 2023.
 In April, Musk confirmed the nag was being reduced gradually.
 That June, a hacker discovered that FSD Beta had an undocumented mode which disables all driver monitoring.
 The NHTSA wrote a letter to Tesla under the authority of EA 22–002 on July 26, noting the new mode "could lead to greater driver inattention and failure of the driver to properly supervise Autopilot".
 The letter was attached a Special Order requesting when the software was updated with the hidden mode, detailed steps or conditions required to unlock that mode, and the reasons why Tesla issued the updates.
 Tesla responded by August 25; the response was considered confidential and no public version is available.

 A "nag elimination" module sold as an aftermarket accessory automatically adjusts the volume from the steering wheel, which is registered as steering wheel input, allowing drivers to take their hands off the wheel.
 Anecdotal evidence has shown the module is effective only for Tesla vehicles sold in the United States and Canada, leading to speculation the driver monitoring software is different by region.
+Doll heads have been used to fool the monitoring camera into believing that the driver is paying attention, which is not possible with most other ADAS systems.